 The Quality of Experience Overview section displays each user's QoE diagram.

-The user's basic information is shown above the QoE diagram, including the username, platform, SDK version, and user's ratings of the call (when the rating function is enabled).
+The user's basic information is shown above the QoE diagram, including the user ID, platform, SDK version, and user's ratings of the call (when the rating function is enabled).

 The user's event timeline is displayed below the QoE diagram.
 Select the spikes on the timeline to see the user events.
 Pay attention to the red spikes, which represent important events, such as failure to join the channel.